TripwireInc/interview-take-home-test/README.md

 * code review of design, comments, maintainability.

 ### Describe the System
-Please edit this README.md to provide a detailed description of what this system does, and how it's moving parts work together.
+Please edit this README.md to provide a detailed description of what this system does, and how its moving parts work together.

 ### Test Plan
 Please edit this README.md to provide a detailed description of additional testing (manual and/or automated) that you would perform for this codebase.